finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Select back from dropdown in Card Creator Menu
   - Search backs in Card Search/Filter Menu
 - Game-Play: Animation for card and stack actions
+- Game-Play: Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)
+- Game-Play: Move card to zone, stack, or drawer (E)
+- Game-Play: gamePlayDefaultDecks and gamePlayDefaultCards
 - Game-Play: Label which player is interacting with cards/playables
 - Game-Play: Name-Plates indicating player seats
 - Game-Play: Display values on Card in Play Area